bartvandebiezen/css-conventions/css-conventions.md

 ## Naming

-### All names should be written in English.
+### Write selectors in English.

-### Write selectors in lowercase, and separate different words within a name with hyphens.
+### Write selectors in lower-case and use hyphen-delimited syntax.

+- CSS is a hyphen-delimted syntax.
+- Makes it easier to read and scan.

 **Right:**
 ```CSS